 Well, one of the coolest things about this scooter is how it looks.
-You can purchase it in one of five dual-tone color combinations, including pink, blue, and green.
-It has a cool tread pattern on the foot deck to help with balance and grip, whilst the black, solid rubber tires ride seamlessly over cracks in the pavement.
+You can purchase it in one of five dual-tone colour combinations, including pink, blue, and green.
+It has a cool tread pattern on the foot deck to help with balance and grip, whilst the black, solid rubber tyres ride seamlessly over cracks in the pavement.

 It’s also very lightweight.
-At just 17.8 lbs, this is perfect for small hands to pick up and move around, which is crucial considering the GKS isn’t foldable.
-Despite its small size, it can support a load weight of up to 154 lbs, which means it can grow with your child and will last them for many years to come.
+At just 8.1 kg, this is perfect for small hands to pick up and move around, which is crucial considering the GKS isn’t foldable.
+Despite its small size, it can support a load weight of up to 70 kg, which means it can grow with your child and will last them for many years to come.

 9-10 Years Old

 Younger kids shouldn’t have to miss out on all those cool techie features adult scooters have and it looks like personal transport brand Segway agrees.
 That’s why they’ve designed the Ninebot ZING E8, a scooter that's fun by the bucket loads and will keep your children occupied for hours at a time.